maximetouroute/maximetouroute.github.io/src/pages/about/index.md

 #### I make movies
 I direct short movies, music clips, concert recordings...
-And I join movie crews as a camera operator or sound engineer during shooting, as a colorist or sound mixer during post.
+And I join movie crews as a camera operator, camera assistant, or sound engineer during shooting, as a colorist or sound mixer during post.

 #### I work on any kind of creative projects
 Photography, video, museography, digital arts...
 If it's creative, I'm in for it !